doip/doip-custom-simulation/README.md

 the folder src/main/dist will also be added to the distribution.

 # Open Issues
-* The simulation does not yet send the vehicle announcement message at startup
 * The settings for maxByteArraySizeLogging and maxByteArraySizeLookup are not yet used everywhere in the code
 * There are still some TODOs in the source code.
 Please check source code